54th National Film Awards: Silver Lotus Award

+Citation: For highlighting the problems faced by special children or differently abled children and their families-an aspect of our society that is still not receiving adequate attention.

 Best Writing on Cinema

 The awards aim at encouraging study and appreciation of cinema as an art form and dissemination of information and critical appreciation of this art-form through publication of books, articles, reviews etc.

 Juries

 A committee headed by Madhu Jain was appointed to evaluate the writing on Indian cinema.
 Following were the jury members: